Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Protocol Benchmarks

 \subsection{Device Independent QKD}

-DI-QKD is a direct application of VBG.
-The key idea is that maximal two-body entanglement cannot be shared by a third party, which can be quantified by the CHSH score \cite{ekert1991quantum}.
-Although this avoids imposing any assumptions on the measurement and transmission devices for security, a non-zero secure key rate can only be obtained when the entanglement of the transmitted state is sufficient, thus setting a threshold for transmission efficiency.
-Unfortunately, the theoretical lower bound for CHSH-based protocols \cite{larsson2001strict} is far above the coupling limit imposed by the $3$dB atmosphere absorption using satellite-to-ground links \cite{lu2022micius}.
+Device-independent quantum key distribution (DI-QKD) serves as a stringent benchmark for the VBG.
+By basing security entirely on the violation of Bell-like inequalities rather than trusted hardware \cite{ekert1991quantum}, DI-QKD necessitates exceptionally high transmission efficiency.Unfortunately, the theoretical lower bound for CHSH-based protocols \cite{larsson2001strict} is far above the coupling limit imposed by the $3$ dB atmosphere absorption using satellite-to-ground links \cite{lu2022micius}.

-We select the standard and simplest protocol for demonstration, which does not require any optimization of the experimental configuration but has a transmission efficiency threshold of $\eta_{\mathrm{th}}\approx90.8\%$ \cite{sekatski2021device}.
-Analysis of other protocols can be conducted in a similar manner.
-The recipe for this DI-QKD protocol consists of the following steps, \begin{enumerate} \item \textbf{State Distribution.} The source prepares a state with two photons of the following form in the $\sigma _z$ basis:
+To evaluate the VBG under these extreme constraints, we select the standard and simplest protocol for demonstration, which does not require any optimization of the experimental configuration but has a transmission efficiency threshold of $\eta_{\mathrm{th}}\approx90.8\%$ \cite{sekatski2021device}.
+The asymptotic secret key rate per channel use is bounded by